JasonJWilliamsNY/2018_nih_datascience_rfi/combined_response.md

 unexpected heterogeneity, need for data transformation, or other various data quality issues that will cause serious problems for downstream methods, whether they be statistical methods, machine learning, deep learning, artificial intelligence or otherwise.
 In particular, machine learning and statistical methods rely on the quality of the metadata and the ability to provide consistent terms and judgements on describing samples across all datasets from consortia and from individual labs.
 Downstream methods may either fail to detect the relevant signal (loosely categorized as "false negatives") or may produce many spurious results which are purely associations with technical aspects of the data ("false positives").
 Furthermore, Basic EDA can uncover biological signal that may be missed, such as biologically relevant heterogeneity, e.g. subtypes of disease with signal present in molecular data.

 Goal 3: Computational reproducibilty and supporting EDA should be components of both NIH funded tool development, as well as the plan to "Enhance Workforce Development for Biomedical Data Science" (Goal 4).

-Goal 4: There are a few basic concepts that must be included; and these are at the right level for a strategic vision document.
+Goal 4: There are a few basic concepts that must be included; and these are potentially at the right level for a strategic vision document:

 - Training is the most unmet need of investigators.
 Investments that under-prioritize training will not realize the value of computational and data infrastructure developed.
 - Biomedical data science education must not be solely delivered by domain experts/investigators training according to what they think is best.
-  Curriculum must be developed using evidence-based pedagogical principles.
+Instead, curriculum must be developed using evidence-based pedagogical principles.
 - Collaboration is key.
 Training that is developed as the unitary creation of NIH will fail.
 Training must be developed by a community that can maintain and sustain learning content.